 The management team has been exploring numerous business opportunities both domestically and in foreign jurisdictions.
 The Company has made a significant investment in its people and strongly believes that this is a key asset when building the Brand and engaging with prospective future business partners both domestic and foreign.
 It is critically important to have a strong operational team to properly investigate future business opportunities but also to ensure that development designs meet operational needs when projects are transitioned to long-term management contracts.

-The Company is confident that it has adequate cash and human resources to implement its robust management model.
+The Company is confident that it has adequate cash and human resources to implement its robust management model and will raise additional monies, if required.

 Overall Performance